ashwanisanuraj/E-Commerce/README.md

 ## Demo
-Here is a demo with Macbook Air M1
+Here is a demo for Product Macbook Air M1

 Demo Screenshots of the App